dveldhoen/easyinvoice/README.md

 ## Logo and Background

-The logo and url inputs accept either a URL or a base64 encoded file.
+The logo and background inputs accept either a URL or a base64 encoded file.

 Supported file types: